How can we help?

 Yes, subject to our technical department conducting a feasibility analysis to check whether the requested modification or upgrade can be made.
 We also offer advanced custom development and integration services.

 Yes, an experienced UAV pilot is required to operate and fly ALTI aircraft.
+While the aircraft are capable of autonomous flight from take-off to landing, a safety pilot is highly recommended for all flights.
 We have minimum operator requirements that can be used as a guideline to safely operate our aircraft.

 Our hardware components are rated to handle temperatures between -10° and +50°.